JordanJefferson/azure-network-protocols/README.md

 <h4>8.
 Observe DNS Traffic</h4>

-Filter for dns traffic in Wireshark and in PowerShell, use "nslookup" to see Google and Disney's IP adresses.
+Filter dns traffic in Wireshark and in PowerShell, use "nslookup" to see Google and Disney's IP addresses.

 ![image](https://github.com/user-attachments/assets/9abe62d7-a011-4f6e-9a56-91d0fc53cf98)